Punktum-dk/epp-service-specification/README.md

 ### Mailing list

-DK Hostmaster operates a mailing list for discussion and inquiries  about the DK Hostmaster EPP implementation.
+Punktum dk operates a mailing list for discussion and inquiries  about the Punktum dk EPP implementation.
 To subscribe to this list, write to the address below and follow the instructions.
-Please note that the list is for technical discussion only, any issues beyond the technical scope will not be responded to, please send these to the contact issue reporting address below and they will be passed on to the appropriate entities within DK Hostmaster.
+Please note that the list is for technical discussion only, any issues beyond the technical scope will not be responded to, please send these to the contact issue reporting address below and they will be passed on to the appropriate entities within Punktum dk.

 - tech-discuss+subscribe@liste.dk-hostmaster.dk